Vincent-Mattana/MYTHICA/README.md

-# Mythica - Grid-Based Dungeon Crawler
+# Treasure Goblin - Grid-Based Dungeon Crawler

 A procedurally generated dungeon exploration game with minimap functionality, built with Python and pygame.